leinlin/Miku-LuaProfiler/README.md

 ### Tutors

+you must open two unity projects,one for Client ,one for Server

 #### Config your client

 Open windows by **"Window->Lua Profiler Window"**, toggle profiler's feature and configure the server ip address.